inspiredlabs/rvo.lt/site/content/hefts/colour-wheel.md

 ## The Present&nbsp;Consensus

-Knowing there is no scientific consensus for our diet, <!--in 2020 -->is a cause of systemic&nbsp;humiliation!

-Sam Harris talking with Dr. Nina Shapiro, summed this up&nbsp;perfectly.
+Progress it seems, is short of a consensus on exactly what we should&nbsp;eat.
+Sam&nbsp;Harris, talking with Dr. Nina&nbsp;Shapiro, summed&#8209;up this humiliation&nbsp;perfectly&hellip;

-> One of the greatest embarrassments to modern science <!--that there's any diversity of opinion at all about what human beings should eat, so as to be healthy.How--> is that we don't have a rock-solid consensus of a healthy diet  <!--[in this day in age]--> – [Sam Harris (skip: 55:35)](https://samharris.org/podcasts/129-insiders-view-medicine/)
+> One&nbsp;of the greatest embarrassments to modern science <!--that there's any diversity of opinion at all about what human beings should eat, so as to be healthy.How--> is that we don't have a rock-solid consensus of a healthy&nbsp;diet  <!--[in this day in age]--> – [Sam Harris (skip: 55:35)](https://samharris.org/podcasts/129-insiders-view-medicine/)

 ## Why does what we eat&nbsp;mystify?

 There is no _one_ perfect answer to diet for every single&nbsp;person. <!--on this entire&nbsp;planet.
 That's impossible.-->

-That's becasue over hundreds of thousands of years of human evolution, we have flourished to require very little food on a day-to-day basis.
-Yet when we do eat – our&nbsp;gut is organised to extract as much nutrients from the food&nbsp;source.
+That's becasue over hundreds of thousands of years of human evolution, we have flourished to require _very little food_ on a day-to-day basis.
+Yet when we do eat – our&nbsp;gut is organised to extract as much nutrients from that&nbsp;source.

 Knowing this, we can simplify healthy&nbsp;eating.<!-- without&nbsp;sacrifice.-->